-The following criteria will apply when assessing the type and extent of repair:
+The following criteria will apply when assessing the type and extent of repair

-GRP Cladding / composite cladding.
+GRP Cladding / composite cladding

-- Like for like specification materials & colour. - Infill holes less than 25mm diameter. - Infill & grp tissue to formed / moulded surfaces.
+- Like for like specification materials & colour - Infill holes less than 25mm diameter - Infill & grp tissue to formed / moulded surfaces.

-Aluminium and Stainless Steel Cladding
+Aluminium or Stainless Steel Cladding

-- Like for like specification grade materials & colour. - GRP panels acceptable on the underside to overlay corroded aluminium panels.
+- Like for like specification grade materials & colour - GRP panels acceptable on the underside to overlay corroded aluminium panels.

-6. Spillage Boxes and Compartments (Top and Bottom, With and Without Lids).
+6. Spillage Boxes and Compartments (Top and Bottom, With and Without Lids)

-- Dent or bent and fitness for purpose.
+- Dent or bent and not fit for purpose

-- Cracked, cut or split.
+- Cracked, cut or split

-- Missing relief device ventilation aperture (if an enclosed compartment).
+- Missing relief device ventilation aperture (if an enclosed compartment)

-- Contamination.
+- Contamination

-- Loose, broken, contaminated, blocked, shortened or missing drain tubes.
+- Loose, broken, contaminated, blocked, shortened or missing drain tubes

-- Loose, broken, non-operational or missing fasteners
+- Loose, broken, non-operational or missing lid or fasteners

-- Missing or defective TIR /customs sealing ring (if an enclosed compartment).
+- Missing or defective TIR /customs sealing ring

-- Bent or bowed beyond ISO.
+- Bent or bowed beyond ISO

-- Improper repairs.
+- Improper repairs, parts, materials.